melsvaneck/DataProcessing/Homework/README.md

 Homework for week 2 shows data from a csv file in a boxplot and a histogram run eda.py check out the json file
+# Week 2
+Homework for week 2 shows data from a csv file in a boxplot and a histogram run convertCSV2JSON.py check out the json file got to the web page